Edgar-Donk/frothy-brew/docs/treeview/adding_scrollbars.rst

     Adjust the window size to see the scrollbars activate.

-Sometimes there is too much data to display in the current window, this ia when it is necessary to use Scrollbars.
+Sometimes there is too much data to display in the current window, this is when it is necessary to use Scrollbars.
 Import Scrollbar in ttk, insert them just after the Treeview clause.
 Configure Treeview to take the scrollbars then give equal weight to both